What Soil Is Best For Coral Bells?

 Sandy soils are less common, but it still meets.
 Such soil is good because it does not stagnate in water.
 But it is also a disadvantage because in hot weather it dries out quickly and the plant suffers from dehydration.

-To achieve this you have to do the same as with clay soil.
-That is, add organic matter.
-This will allow the soil to stay wet a little longer and make it more nutritious.
+To achieve this, you have to do the same as with clay soil: add organic matter.
+This will let the soil stay wet a little longer and make it more nutritious.

 Just add 1-2 buckets of compost to the planting hole.
-It is not necessary to do drainage in sandy soil.
+Drainage is not necessary in sandy soil.

 Soil ph